Globys031/grpc-web-video-streaming/README.md

 "start": "concurrently --kill-others \"go run go/exampleserver/exampleserver.go\" \"npm run webpack-dev\""
 ```
 so additionally have to run `go run go/exampleserver/exampleserver.go`

+For whatever reason localhost isn't resolving properly when using envoy, so specifiy "127.0.0.1" instead of localhost.

 ### Using HTTP2